hssharadga/Sizing-and-Scheduling-PV-Battery/README.md

 You need to install and import CVX library to your MATLAB (http://cvxr.com/), obtain the licenses (http://cvxr.com/cvx/licensing/) and  obtain the licenses for MOSEK solver.

-Please support my reserch by cite the following related papers:
+Please support my reserch by cite my PhD dissertation  related papers:

 A)
 B)
 C)
-D)
+D)   Time series forecasting of solar power generation for large-scale photovoltaic plants (DOI: https://doi.org/10.1016/j.renene.2019.12.131)

 # General Info
 - To procede, find "Main" MATLAB code.